georgeedwards/docs/project_ideas.md

 7. Look at the internal linking (I imagine some if not all of the links to other articles are now broken)
 8. Code highlighting isn't working.

-## Notes:

-Code Blocks need not to use the triple backslash approach, i.e.  ```, but the indenting approach.
-This is going to require my [Hexo Converter](https://github.com/georgeedwards/hexo-converter) to migrate the docs source.

 ## Tabbed Code Blocks

 The format for tabbed codeblocks is: